Our Gifts Are Not Just Here For Us!

 Lots of opportunities are right at our fingertips with the improvement of technology.
 In this article from AARP, they cited ways on how to use those talents.
 Whether we are great at calligraphy, tinkering and fixing things, writing a compelling review of a product or experience, drawing, or anything else, there is always an opportunity waiting for us.
 That’s why Upwork, Etsy, and Fiverr are thriving.
 Kaye says she “enjoys looking at those websites.
 I see many differently-talented people there!”

 5. Leave a Lasting Impression

 “Don’t be a pepper on the eyes of people; Rather be the salt on their tongue and make a difference that influences their sense of belonging to the earth.” — Israelmore Ayivor

 Agappi did a short monologue, and the woman broke in tears, so moving was her performance.
 Agappi felt more encouraged than ever.
-And on bus-ride home, she learned a valuable lesson: 'That moment of sharing without an agenda of getting a part wasn’t about the outcome but about the joy of touching others with what was mine to give.
-That brought with it a tremendous sense of fulfillment.'"
+And on the bus ride home, she learned a valuable lesson.
+‘That moment of sharing without the agenda of procuring a part wasn’t about the outcome but about the joy of touching others with what was mine to give.
+That brought with it a tremendous sense of fulfillment.’”